bentonah/accessibility-tool/README.md

 # Accessibility Analyzer

-A lightweight, web-based tool designed to help developers identify and fix accessibility issues on any public website.
+A full-stack web application that helps developers identify and fix accessibility issues on any public website.

-Built using React, Node.js, and Puppeteer, this app scans webpages for common accessibility problems like missing alt text, poor color contrast, heading structure issues, and more.
+It performs automated audits using real browser rendering and highlights common issues such as missing alt text, poor contrast, and improper heading structure—making it easier to catch problems before deployment.

-This project was created as part of my Senior Project (CSE 499) for Brigham Young University - Idaho, Winter Semester 2025.

 ## Features

-- User authentication (Login/Register)
+- User authentication (JWT-based login/register)
-- URL-based accessibility scanning (via Axe and Puppeteer)
-- Clean, minimal UI with light/dark mode toggle
+- Accessibility scanning using axe-core + Puppeteer
+- Real-time analysis of any public URL
-- Expandable and color-coded accessibility reports
+- Expandable, color-coded issue reports
-- Scan history with download options
+- Scan history with download support
-- PDF and TXT export (with user footer info)
+- Export reports as PDF or TXT (with user metadata)
+- Light/dark mode UI
+- Automatic URL normalization (https:// handling)
-- Persistent session & error handling
+- Persistent sessions and error handling
-- Auto-prefixes URL with `https://` if missing

 ## Tech Stack